Journal of Economic Perspectives

 Dartmouth Digital Commons Citation

 Kane, Thomas J. and Staiger, Douglas O., "The Promise and Pitfalls of Using Imprecise School Accountability Measures" (2002).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 2441.